This blog was edited and updated on 17.07.2023.

 2. The key task of b2b marketing is to generate qualified leads

 Is your marketing generating leads?

 You should expect around 30% of leads to come from marketing.
-If your number is less than that you may need to rethink your marketing investment expectations.
+If your number is less than that you may need to consider doing a marketing audit.